folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 resultsOnResetMarkedPosition | func | sets the `onMarkReset` prop to the internally rendered `<MultiColumnList>` component.
 It can be used to nullify the "position" object in application state. resultsCachedPosition | position object |  sets the `ItemToView` prop of the internally rendered `<MultiColumnList>` component.
 It's in the shape of `{selector: string, clientTopOffset: number}`.
 This object is provided by the `resultsOnMarkPosition` prop. resultsKey | string | Sets a `key` prop on the internally rendered `<MultiColumnList>`.
 Changing this value will re-initialize the MCL.
 If necessary, this can be used to refresh the component so that it resets/readjusts to updates in data.
-This should be used sparingly as it can cause multiple re-renders of the list.
+This should be used sparingly as it can cause multiple re-renders of the list. customPaneSubText | node | A component that will be rendered in PaneSubHeader instead of default. searchFieldButtonLabel | node | A component that will be rendered inside the SearchField button instead of default.

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.